ETdoFresh/Blog/content/post/import/2010/2010-01-19-can-google-hear-you-now.md

 **Conclusion**

-Well, I don&#8217;t know for sure how I feel about Google having access to my voicemail, but the features are darn cool!
+Well, I don't know for sure how I feel about Google having access to my voicemail, but the features are darn cool!
 Maybe if Sprint would offer this to me, I can use them instead of Google.
 Give it a try, and if you need an invite, I think I can send them!

 &#8211; ETdoFresh